kevin1610433/MS2-TeenageMutantNinjaTurtlesGame/README.md

 ## Features left to implement

 I think if I need to add anything more to this site I would like to add a pop up modal once game is completed to congratulate the user and display the score and time with a restart function.
 This will essentially come with more practice learning the language of Javascript.
 I would also like to implement different levels of difficulty and maybe change the timer to a countdown to timer to really make the levels more difficult as the levels progress.
+Unfortunately I couldnt get my move counter/timer to function properly, however with more research I feel I could introduce this once I initiate more practice with the Javascript Language.

 # **Strategy**